Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 Let’s say you’re moving to L.A. in the fall and you need someone to schlep your vehicle across the country.
 How do you find the best company to do the job?

-Auto transport broker: Using a broker is a convenient but indirect way of shipping a car.
-Brokers are in touch with many different auto carriers and will give you an estimate based on the quotes they get from the carriers.
-The broker will add certain fees on top of the actual price of shipment, which is how they make their money.
+Using a broker is a convenient but indirect way of shipping a car.
+Brokers contact many different auto carriers and give you an estimate based on the quotes they get from the carriers.
+The broker adds certain fees on top of the actual price of shipment, which is how they make their money.

-Auto transport carrier: Carriers are the actual companies that do the shipping.
+Carriers are the actual companies that do the shipping.
 They offer a smaller range of shipment options than a broker (some carriers just operate a few trucks) and can be harder to find online.
-But when you book with a carrier you’re working directly with the individuals who do the shipping.
+But when you book with a carrier, you’re working directly with the individuals who do the shipping.

 So which is better?
 That depends on what you want.

-The biggest risk in using a broker is that you end up with a bill that’s higher than your quote (brokers often underquote to get your business).
-The biggest risk in going directly to a carrier is that it requires more research and the company may have fewer scheduling options.
+The biggest risk with using a broker is that you end up with a bill that’s higher than your quote (brokers often underquote to get your business).
+The biggest risk with going directly to a carrier is that it requires more research, and the company may have fewer scheduling options.

-You wouldn’t give the keys to your brand new Corvette to your 16-year-old son.
-So why should you give them to some random auto shipper?
+You wouldn’t give the keys to your brand-new Corvette to your 16-year-old son.
+So why should you give them to random auto shippers?

-Once you’ve gotten quotes from various vehicle shipping companies or brokers, you’ll want to do some final vetting before signing a contract or putting down a deposit.
+Once you’ve gotten quotes from various vehicle shipping companies or brokers, you’ll want to do some final vetting before signing a contract or putting down a deposit to prevent falling victim to a scam

 Here are a few things to look for when picking out a reliable car shipping company.